 - Wash herbs thoroughly to remove soil and the itty bitty critters lurking in the nooks and crannies.
 You'd be surprised what rinses out from the most pristine-looking cuttings.

 - I used white sugar because I like the way the herbs give a pale green tinge to the simple syrup.
 If you choose to use raw sugar, your syrup will take on a more amber tone.

 - Sterilize your glass jars(and lids) before filling them with syrup.
 This helps the syrup last longer in the fridge.

 - Strain out all of the solids before stashing the cooled syrup in the fridge, otherwise you could encourage mold and off flavors to develop.

 - Make small batches so you can get through a whole jar of simple syrup within a month.

-Here are easy recipes to get you started, plus ideas for using it up:
+Here are easy recipes to get you started.

 1. Rosemary Simple Syrup